ajrcatalano/p8105_midterm/p8105_midterm.md

 ![](p8105_midterm_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Are the authors’ stated sample sizes in each age group consistent with the data you have available?
+The authors’ stated sample sizes do not agree with the available data.

 ``` r
 # Quoted from article: "Numbers of participants in each age group was: 18–30 n = 300, 31–40 n = 200, 41–50 n = 200, 51–60 n = 200 and >60 n = 300"